CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 If you are doing inference (using a model, rather than training), you can in some cases do without a GPU, for example if the model is small enough or has been reduced by quantization.
-In most other cases you will need to use a GPU.
+However, in most other cases you will need to use a GPU.

 In order to use an LLM (or any neural network) with a GPU, the model needs to be loaded into the GPU memory (VRAM).
 LLMs can be very large